Johnny Warangkula Tjupurrula

 BCEC Art Collection

-Johnny Warangula Tjupurrula was born in Minjirrpirri, north-west of Ilpilli.
-This is his ‘Country’ and from sites like Tjikarri and Kalipinpa within this area comes the inspiration for many of his works.
-Warrangula lived a traditional lifestyle through his younger, foundational years, recalling his first, frightened contact with Europeans; as a boy he hid from a plane which his people took for a “mamu” or devil.
-Johnny Warangula Tjupurrula remains one of the most celebrated artists of the Western Desert painting movement.
+He lived a traditional lifestyle through his younger, foundational years, recalling his first, frightened contact with Europeans; as a boy he hid from a plane which his people took for a ‘mamu’ or devil.
+He remains one of the most celebrated artists of the Western Desert painting movement.